 As a researcher, Dr. Mulligan has been a principle investigator in multiple trials, including studies on diabetes mellitus and hepatitis C virus, as well as donor and recipient outcomes in living donor transplantations.

 He is a devoted champion for organ donations on a national scale.
 This year he serves as chair of the Liver and Transplant Committee for United Network for Organ Sharing (UNOS).
 Dr. Mulligan is also councilor for the American Society of Transplant Surgeons, and is a member of the American Surgical Society.

 At Yale, Dr. Mulligan will oversee a multidisciplinary team of physicians and caregivers who provide comprehensive care for adult and pediatric patients awaiting organ transplantation.
 The YNHTC is involved in cutting-edge research and is known for its excellent clinical outcomes.
 It is the only center in New England that performs over 100 kidney transplants a year, more than 40 percent of which involve living donors.
 The Yale Pediatric Liver Transplant Program, which led the nation in the number of pediatric living donor liver transplants in 2010, consistently ranks in the top three in the nation among all pediatric liver transplant programs in both patient outcomes and number of living donor transplants performed.

-This Article was submitted by Claire M. Bessinger - Van Graan, on Monday, September 09, 2013.
+This article was submitted by Claire M. Bessinger - Van Graan on September 9, 2013.